- Microsoft Teams collaboration features make it the best choice for both small and large companies.

 - Click Done and you’re all set.
 Teams will refresh.

-This overwrites the Out of Office reply that is pulling from Outlook, but only in Teams.
+This overwrites and remove the Out of Office reply that is pulled from Outlook but only in Teams.
 This WILL NOT overwrite what is in Outlook.

 Moreover, when you change your Status Message in Teams it will sync immediately.